irieger/pocl-texture-lookup-error-poc/README.md

 **Warning:** No fancy device selection is implemented.
 If POCL isn't the first platform it might not be selected.

+### Running

+Running this tool is done by just using

+`./demo MODE`

+With mode being one of:

+0. Basic OpenCL test
+1. 1D Lut (cl::Image1D) texture
+1. 2D Lut (cl::Image2D) texture
+1. 3D Lut (cl::Image2D) texture

+`POCL_DEBUG=1 ./demo MODE` can be used to get the POCL debug output.

 ## Where did I run this